 Read more: Best National Parks to visit in the UK

 Take a tour of the National Library of Wales, ramble up Constitution Hill (or take the cliff railway) and walk the far-stretching promenade.
-It really is one of the best things to do in West Wales.
+It is one of the best things to do in West Wales for a little city break.
+Well, I say city… It’s actually a town, but it’s certainly the biggest in the wider Ceredigion area.

 3.)
 Take the steam train to Devil’s Bridge

-Leaving from Aberystwyth, hop on the steam train that departs almost every day in the summer for the glistening waterfalls of Devil’s Bridge.
+Leaving from Aberystwyth, hop on the steam train that departs almost every day in the summer for the glistening waterfalls of Devil’s Bridge (Google Maps pin).
 It’s a totally unique experience and one of the best things to do in West Wales for a little nostalgia.

+Now, one of the best ways to get here is via the Vale of Rheidol Railway.
 The train itself slowly climbs the mountain edges of this gorgeous region and chugs along to Devils Bridge itself.
+Honestly, it’s so worth it in the summer months, and the views across the Ceredigion Valleys are just stunning.

 Read more: Best things to do in Wales

-Now, technically, you can gorge in any part of Wales, but it’s certainly one of the best things to do in West Wales on your trip.
+Now, technically, you can gorge in any part of Wales, but you might as well try them as you explore the best things to do in West Wales on your trip.

-Snowdonia National Park stretches for quite some distance in the north-west of Wales, encompassing the highest mountain in Wales and England, Snowdonia.
+Eryri National Park (Snowdonia) stretches for quite some distance in the north-west of Wales, encompassing the highest mountain in Wales and England, Yr Wyddfa (Mount Snowdon).

 The whole park is stunning and easily up there as one of the best things to do in West Wales.